phpable/prototypes/README.md

 ## Introduction
-This is the support library designed to help make our code more universal and standardized.
+This is the support library designed to help us make our code more universal and standardized.
-You can't get super power when using of this package in your applications but you could to try if you wish.
+You can't get a super power when using of this package in your applications but you could to try if you wish.

 ## Requirements